FrancisMbroh/To-Do-App/Readme.md

 ## Welcome

-Thank for checking out this project.
+Thanks for checking out this project.

+## Features

+- Your list will be saved until you decides to delete.
+- You can cross a list when you complete it or even delete it.
+- You will be prompted to add a to-do when you click on the add button without adding a list.

 ## Screenshot

 ![images/2023-11-13.png](images/2023-11-13.png)